As part of the We Gather Together Thanksgiving Blog Hop, I’m sharing the family photo place cards that will show who sits where for the feast.

 Because the dollies are round, I cut out the plain centers first.
 Then, I cut a curved section length for each collar.
-Collars were wrapped and overlapped in the front of the bodies.
+Collars were wrapped, overlapped and glued in the front of the bodies.

 The aprons were a simple wedge cut from the remaining decorative edge of the dollie.

 I think I got two pilgrim women’s collars and aprons out of each dollie?